Backflow Prevention Program

 3 Steps to Protect Public Health & Safety

 Obtain the services of a Qualified Person (QP).
 A QP has registered with the City and has provided proof of current certifications, insurances and calibrated testing equipment.
 All QPs operate independently and are in no way affiliated with the City of Barrie.

 The City will mail a letter entitled Notice to Comply with Section 6.0 Required Surveys when the property requires a Cross Connection Control Survey to be completed.
 The next step in this process is to have a Survey performed by the QP of your choice on your property.
 This will identify any hazardous cross connections within your plumbing system.

 This survey is a preliminary inspection of the facility to identify potential or existing cross connections within the building’s plumbing system.
 The overall degree of hazard of the property will be classified as per the CSA B64 Standard and will be listed on the Cross Connection Control Survey.
 A survey must be completed every 5 years by a QP and submitted by the owner or the QP to the City for review.

 Once the City has received and reviewed your survey, a letter entitled Cross Connection Survey Results and Installation Requirements, with a copy of your approved survey, will be mailed to you.

 All corrective measures listed on your Cross Connection Control Survey must be completed.
 This ensures you are doing your part in maintaining safe drinking water in our community.
 This includes the following:

 - Complete the work listed on the Cross Connection Control Survey

-- Have your backflow prevention devices tested by a qualified person registered with the City
+- Have your backflow prevention devices tested by a Qualified Person (QP) registered with the City

 - Ensure test/maintenance report documents are submitted to the City’s Water Operations Branch